EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * I2C EEPROM
 * Bluetooth module via UART
 * IMU (e.g. LSM6DS33)
-* I2C port extender
+* I2C port expander
-  * if port extenders are used for inputs, the interrupt pin has to be connected to an interrupt capable pin of the MCU
+  * if port expanders are used for inputs, the interrupt output pin(s) of the port expander(s) shall be connected to an interrupt capable input pin of the MCU

 ---

 ## General Considerations
-* When the radio is equipped with flight mode button (6-Pos), those should be connected in a way that they can be used individually.
-To save pins for the illumination, LEDs with Neopixel interface can be used
+*  When the radio is equipped with flight mode buttons (6POS / six position switch), they should be connected in a way that they can be used individually (as 'customizable switches' in EdgeTX).
+In order to save MCU IO pins, this could be done using a single analog input and resistor ladder, or an I2C expander.
+These switches need to have visual feedback LEDs that can be controlled by the MCU.
+To save MCU IO pins, this could also be done using an  I2C expander, or WS2812 (aka Neopixel) single serial line LEDs.
 * the H7R and H5 CPUs support USB-C power delivery, the charging circuit can be designed with this is mind